alima13/Hyperparameter-Optimization/README.md

 This project uses Actor models and has a reactive programming approach within its core.

 ** Contributions are welcomed! **

 HPO is an open source project and we welcome your contributions.

 ** References **

-I have also used some other codes for my repositories
+I have also used some other codes for my repositories which I will list them here.

 ** Task list **

-- [x] Node.js API for receiving process request **
+- [x] Node.js API for receiving process request
-- [x] Node.js API for allocating process unit **
+- [x] Node.js API for allocating process unit
-- [x] Python Code for Random Forest Regression **
+- [x] Python Code for Random Forest Regression
-- [x] Python Code for Random Forest HPO **
+- [x] Python Code for Random Forest HPO
-- Python Code for XGBoost Regression **
+- Python Code for XGBoost Regression
-- Python Code for XGBoost HPO **
+- Python Code for XGBoost HPO
-- Node.js API for allocating parameter **
+- Node.js API for allocating parameter
-- Kafka for listening to the API requests **
+- Kafka for listening to the API requests
-- Spark Cluster for Keeping the results **
+- Spark Cluster for Keeping the results
-- Refactor Node.js with RX.js **
+- Refactor Node.js with RX.js
 - K8s manifest
-- Replacing API with RPC **
+- Replacing API with RPC
-- Buidling up Grafana Dashbaord **
+- Buidling up Grafana Dashbaord
-- Buidling up Resource request dashboard **
+- Buidling up Resource request dashboard
-- AWS deployment **
+- AWS deployment